OysterKing/Final-Year-Project/README.md

 09/11/15:
 Added a toolbar to drawmode and a button labelled X. I also have a "view" box which I can hopefully later turn into the area where a user can drag and drop terminals and links to make a topology.

+11/11/15:
+Added code to the draw classes to give a tiny area similar to the simulation area in animator mode.
+Also added functionality to test button to show a grid.
+Only shows tiny black pixel in area.